Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Practical Implications

 Embodied agents in cyber-physical systems face heterogeneous uncertainty from sensing, dynamics, and human intent~\citep{li2024embodied, fung2025embodied, team2025gemini}, and they actively reduce uncertainty through interaction by re-sensing the environment or interacting with humans before committing to irreversible physical actions~\citep{xu2025compliant}.
 For example, a robot instructed to retrieve a fragile object may explore or seek clarification rather than execute a grasp under high uncertainty.
-This makes embodied autonomy a canonical instance of a conditional uncertainty reduction process, where information-gathering actions reduce uncertainty and state-changing actions increase commitment and risk.
-By explicitly quantifying and managing this uncertainty dynamic, our agent UQ solution offers \textit{safer action selection}~\citep{zhang2025safevla}, \textit{principled deferral}~\citep{hagenow2025realm}, and \textit{robust execution}~\citep{romer2025failure}.
+This makes embodied autonomy an instance of a conditional uncertainty reduction process, where information-gathering actions reduce uncertainty and state-changing actions increase commitment and risk.
+By explicitly quantifying and managing uncertainty dynamics, agent UQ offers \textit{safer action selection}~\citep{zhang2025safevla}, \textit{principled delegation with minimal feedback}~\citep{hagenow2025realm}, and \textit{robust execution}~\citep{romer2025failure}.